Home/Meats/Beef Shoulder Clod

 Instructions

 1. 1.
-Season the beef shoulder clod with chili powder, cumin, paprika, salt, and pepper.
+In a slow cooker, combine beef shoulder clod, chili powder, cumin, smoked paprika, onion, garlic, and beef broth.

 4. 4.
-Warm the corn tortillas and fill them with shredded beef, lettuce, avocado, and salsa.
+Warm the corn tortillas and fill each with shredded beef, avocado, cabbage, and cilantro.

 Beef Shoulder Clod Stir-Fry with Broccoli and Bell Peppers